utkarsshhh/sales-business-analysis/README.md

 I have built this project based on the data provided by [Stratascratch](https://www.stratascratch.com) as part of a Data project.
 It provides the sales data for 50 weeks and this code analyzes the data to answer the following business questions:

-1. When as been there a sudden change in the daily
+1. When has been there a sudden change in the daily
 2. Is the sudden change in the daily sales is due to change in the gender ratio of the consumers ?
 3. How are the sales distributed over the four dayparts of a day (morning, afternoon, evening, night) ?